West Windsor-Plainsboro High School South: Athletics

 The boys' swimming team won the Division B state championship in 1985, 1986 and 1989.
 The girls team won the Division B title in 1988.
 The girls' swim team won the Central - A state sectional championship in 2007 with a 97–73 win over Montgomery High School.
 The girls' swimming team also came in first place at the 2008 Mercer County Tournament, with Notre Dame in second.
 In the 2008–09 season saw an undefeated CVC season, and MCT first place, a sectional championship, and finally the state title, winning the Public A state championship against the top seeded Westfield High School Blue Devils with a score of 90–80.
 Both the girls' and boys' swim teams were the Colonial Valley Conference Champions for the 2007–08 season.
 The 2010 girls' team tied 85–85 with Westfield for the Public A title, only the second time that a tie occurred in the tournament final.

 The girls tennis team won the Group IV state championship in 2014, defeating Ridge High School 3–2 in the tournament final.

 The girls' varsity cheerleading squad placed 1st in 2008 in the small division at the annual CVC cheerleading competition held at High School North.
 This is the first time South's cheerleaders have placed 1st in the CVC competition.

 The boys fencing team was the sabre team winner in 2010, 2012 and 2015.

 The boys' and girls' cross country teams have also had great success in recent years.
 The boys' cross country team won the Group IV state title in 2012 and 2013.
 South's Brian Leung was the 2007 New Jersey Cross-Country Champion and the team finished 7th in the state, the program's best season to date.
 The boys' cross country team also won a state sectional title in 2008 and 2019.
 The year 2010 marked the Pirate Boys' best cross-country season to date.
 They won the Mercer County Championship (snapping rival WW-P North's four-year winning streak), won the Central Jersey Group IV title, finished second in Group IV, and a strong 3rd place at the state meet, before finishing 5th at the Nike Northeast Regional.

 The girls' cross country team won the Group IV state championship in 2013.

+The boys volleyball team won the 2026 South Jersey Group III sectional title, defeating Williamstown High School in the sectional final.

 In 2024, South created a cricket team comprised of nearly 40 to 45 people.
 Their first game was an exhibition win against Monroe Township High School.